In this article we explain the differences between an account, a subscription and a production and how they are linked to each other.

 Note: as an individual user, you may have created your personal account, in which case you are the account manager and you have access to the account settings. you could also have been invited and granted access in one or more productions of other accounts (see below).
 In that case you are usually not the account manager and you don't have access to the account settings.

 In general, the account is an ensemble of productions or catalogues, subscribed users (with specific permissions in one or more productions).
 Also, depending on the commercial agreement you or your account manager made with Limecraft, the accessible volumes and usage quota are managed primarily on the level of the account.
-You can always check the actual consumption via Account settings > Usage and billing.
+You can always check the actual consumption via Account settings > Usage

 The production and production settings